stefanbildl/watchgod/README.md

 If you encounter bugs, have feature requests, or want to propose enhancements, please open an issue in the repository.
 Ensure to include relevant details and steps to reproduce the issue.

-## Code of Conduct

-This project follows the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
-Please adhere to this code by treating all contributors and users with respect.

 ## Questions and Support

-For questions or support related to the project, please open an issue in the repository or reach out to the maintainers.
+For questions or support related to the project, please open an issue in the repository or reach out to me.

-We appreciate and welcome your contributions to this project!
+I appreciate and welcome your contributions to this project!